Create an effective procurement letter

 Be Friendly and State the Purpose:

-A letter to “help the cause” such as enrich the students, fight the disease, feed the hungry, save the animals.
+A procurement letter to “help the cause” such as enrich the students, fight the disease, feed the hungry, save the animals.
 Using action terminology makes the donor feel like part of the solution by simply donating goods or services.
 Besides helping the cause generate funds do they get their business name in an Auction Catalog?
-Online or click thru?
+Online or click through thru?

 Be Specific About HOW & WHEN to Donate